-The fat-burning zone can help in weight loss.
-The Department of Physiotherapy at Singapore General Hospital shares how it helps and gives tips on staying fit.
+Getting into your fat-burning zone when exercising can help in weight loss.
+The Department of Physiotherapy from Singapore General Hospital (SGH) shares how you can calculate yours so that you can get the most from your exercise.

 Usually, during prolonged low to moderate intensity exercise, your body utilises a combination of fats and carbohydrates.
 The so-called “fat-burning zone” is the intensity at which your body utilises the greatest proportion of fat as an energy source.